10 min read

 A lean business plan is a condensed version of a traditional plan, focusing on the most critical information.
 This format is ideal for businesses that need a quick, accessible reference or for those looking to modify existing plans to target a specific market.
 A lean business plan will cover the same sections as a traditional plan but in a more concise manner.

 A nonprofit business plan is tailored for organizations that operate for public or social benefit.
-This format incorporates all elements found in a traditional business plan, with an additional section highlighting the organization's intended impact.
+This format incorporates all elements of a traditional business plan, with an additional section highlighting the organization’s intended impact.

 This section may describe the social or environmental issues the organization aims to address and how its operations contribute to solving these problems.
 Donors and grant-makers often request nonprofit business plans to assess the organization's mission, strategies, and potential impact.